NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

 Simple app to automatically switch scenes in OBS based on the current bitrate fetched from the NGINX stats page.

+Don't feel like setting this all up by yourself?
+Check out [norip.io](https://www.norip.io) for a similar solution!

 ## Build Prerequisities

 -   [Git](http://git-scm.com/)